-Formica is a type of laminate or plastic primarily used as a material for kitchen and bathroom countertops found in all types, sizes and styles of homes.
-Second to counter tops, Formica is also used as an alternative flooring materials.
-Formica is a heat resistant material and can be easily wiped clean from dirt, grime and grease.
+Formica is a type of laminate or plastic primarily used as a material for kitchen and bathroom countertops found in all types, sizes, and styles of homes.
+Second only to countertops, Formica is also used as an alternative flooring material.
+Formica is a heat resistant material and can be easily wiped clean from dirt, grime, and grease.
 Like any material, it is important to maintain and properly care for your Formica to extend its useful and beautiful life.
 Water damage is one of the easiest things that can be prevented.
-Below is a list of things you need to do to incorporate into your routine maintenance plan to prevent the water damage to your Formica.
+Below is a list of things you need to do to incorporate into your routine maintenance plan to prevent water damage to your Formica.

 Avoid placing anything extremely hot on your Formica.
 Do not place hot pots, hot pans directly on the surface of your countertop or your floors.
 Use a protective cloth such as a trivet on a countertop or a towel or silicone mat on your floors.
 When heat meets the surface of Formica, it damages its protective outer space.
 It may even cause the material to split thereby making it susceptible to water damage

 If you spill or drop a pool of water on your Formica, clean it up immediately.
 Formica is porous, therefore will absorb any type of liquid.
 If the water stands too long on the Formica countertop or flooring, it will warp and take on a different shape.
 You will then have to replace it to restore it to its natural beauty.

 Avoid all sorts of sharp objects from meeting with the Formica surface.
 If you have a Formica countertop, do not cut meat, cheese, vegetables or any other type of food directly on the countertop.
 This will cause cut marks and gashes on the countertop.
 You will break the Formica seal and make it much more susceptible to water absorption and damage.